thcolin/galerie-gaia/src/pages/artists/pierre-muckensturm.md

   felt during a residence on the African continent.\n\nPierre Muckensturm has always made sure that his engraved and painted works are, as Japanese paintings were in their time, \"quiet objects\", silent forms.
-He bases his research on the certainty that, as Julius Bissier once said: \"the calm is greater than the storm\".\n\nThe artist is also present at the galleries:\n\n* IDEELART Gallery/ London Lazarew Gallery .
-Paris + Brussels\n* Michelle Champetier Gallery .
-Cannes\n* Gallery KAZoART . www .
-Paris\n* Hus Gallery .
-Paris\n* Leizorovici Gallery .
-Paris\n* Gallery Rémy Bucciali .
-Colmar\n* Gallery L'espace du dedans .
-Lille"
+He bases his research on the certainty that, as Julius Bissier once said: \"the calm is greater than the storm\"."
 exhibitions: []
 works:
 - title: XXI 40 116